Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 15 That whosoever believeth in him should not perish, but have eternal life.

 Above, Jesus prophesied that He would be made into the embodiment of sin, signified by the serpent (2 Corinthians 5:21: 1 Peter 2:24).
-This completes this symbolism of the brass serpent, and turns what would've seemed like a puzzling story, of God essentially commissioning an idol, into an unambiguous prophecy of Christ's atoning sacrifice.
+This completes this symbolism of the brass serpent, and turns what would have seemed like a puzzling story, of God essentially commissioning an idol, into an unambiguous prophecy of Jesus Christ's atoning sacrifice.

 Finally, just as all those who merely looked at the serpent would be healed, all those who believe in Jesus Christ have Everlasting Life (John 3:15).
 Therefore, this symbol is another witness, not only to the death of the Messiah, but also to deliverance and Salvation through the death of the Messiah.